-The model fit of the random effect model for the purchases dimension CO2 emissions is similarly to the model for the transport dimension not very good, in fact, the results suggest that accounting for random effects does not improve the model in comparison to a fixed effect model (see Table 1).
+The model fit of the random effect model for the purchases dimension CO2 emissions is, similarly to the model for the transport dimension, not very good, in fact, the results suggest that accounting for random effects does not improve the model in comparison to a fixed effect model (see Table 1).
 Username could be therefore removed as a random variable.
-But, even a model without random effects, but with autocorrelation included seems not to fit the data much better (vs. random effect model L-ratio: 0.52, p=0.47).
-A comparison with null models confirms that that the model is not very strong.
-The treatments thus seem to have essentially no predictive power when it comes to purchases CO2 emissions, which seem not follow a predictive pattern in general potentially due to insufficient data.
-Nevertheless, if any treatment has any effect, then it seems to be rather the social monitoring treatment rather than the behavioural targeting (see Figure 15).
+But, even a model without random effects, though with autocorrelation included, seems not to fit the data much better (vs. random effect model L-ratio: 0.52, p=0.47).
+A comparison with null models confirms that the model is not very strong.
+The treatments thus seem to have essentially no predictive power when it comes to purchases CO2 emissions, which seems generally not to follow a predictive pattern potentially due to insufficient data.
+Nevertheless, if any treatment has any effect, then it seems to be the social monitoring treatment rather than the behavioural targeting (see Figure 17).